ooh ads

 4. Name it in different ways – If you’re selling copper and everyone else is selling copper, what can you call your copper to distinguish it from what people can source anywhere?
 Remember - renaming alone won’t be enough.
 In the case of cervena (a free meet brand in New Zealand), the change in name spoke to an idea that consumers were interested in, and eliminated the concern, especially among American consumers, that they were eating Bambi.

 5. Distribute it differently – changing the distribution channel can be an effective way to transform your product into something valued by a different, more specific audience. iTunes rebuilt the music industry by reinventing the concept of the single into a single digital track and allowing people to buy the music they wanted in a new way, at a new price.
+Doing this will help lift up your stale brand.

 6. Experiment with different price points – This is a particularly effective approach when combined with segmentation.
 Go after various parts of the market with products that demonstrate various levels of added value and are priced accordingly – e.g. a bulk product at a bulk price, a high end or specialized product priced at a top-end price, and a consumer focused product that may even operate at flexible price points.